Strings Encoding

 G.setInitializer(StrEnc);

-In its current implementation, the encode/decode functions are statically written in the code of the pass, but we could also imagine supporting routines provided by the user through the Python API:
+In its current implementation, the encode/decode functions are statically written in the code of the pass, but we could also imagine supporting routines provided by the user through Python APIs:

 def obfuscate_string(self, _, __, string: bytes):